miickel/gulp-angular-templatecache/README.md

 ]);

 ```
-You can now include only the templates.js-file and AngularJS will load and cache all your templates at ounce, using only one request.
+You can now include the generated .js-file and AngularJS will load and cache all your templates at once, using only one request.
 Profit!

 ## API